Introduction

 Learning flourishes where mistakes are welcome

-As leaders, we need to create opportunities for learning and professional development to prevail in a competitive world.
+As leaders, we need to create opportunities for learning and professional development to succeed in a competitive world, not only in formal learning settings but in day-to-day interactions.
 Part of this learning process includes asking questions, making mistakes, learning from them, and many times starting over.

 Humans are inherently curious and driven to acquire new knowledge, yet this basic motivation is frequently underestimated in the workplace.
 Even managers with good intentions often deprioritize learning and development, citing time constraints or not having faith in their team as the main barrier.